 What is a ‘1-day pass’ ?

 It’s a ¥600 all day ticket.
 You can travel to any designated bus stops, as many times you like within the day.
-It can be purchased from the Bus Ticket Center, vending machine in-front of the center or on board the bus from the driver.
+Make at least 3 trips (¥230 X 3) and you’ll start to save ¥90.
+Your subsequent trips are then for free.
+The pass can be purchased from the Bus Ticket Center, vending machine in-front of the center or on board the bus from the driver.
 Please note bus driver may only carry limited quantity of passes.
 There is no problem buying several for later use, there is no expiry date.

 The ‘RAKU’ Bus